 - Prior to surgery, you may receive a prescription for pain medication.
 Even if you think you will not need this, fill it.
 The whole idea is to stay ahead of the pain, not chase it.
 Taking prescription medication for a few days can set the stage for a more comfortable recovery process.

 - Hydrate!
 Did you know that your tissues need more fluid while recuperating from any type of disruption?
 Remember that tea and other beverages are no substitute for good old-fashioned water.

 - Take advantage of all the support you can get.
 Not only from friends and loved ones but from the surgical bra that will keep your healing breasts from moving too much.
 The surgical bra needs to be worn at all times for several days.
 Then, you may want to transition into a well-fitting sports bra until your tissue has settled.

 - Exercise?
 Postpone it!
 Other than a light walk and normal activity around the house, your physical movement will be somewhat limited for 3 or more weeks.

-For more information on breast reduction surgery, call the office of NYC plastic surgeon Dr. Paul Lorenc at (212) 472-2900.
+If you are planning breast reduction, you can get more information by calling the office of NYC plastic surgeon Dr. Paul Lorenc at (212) 472-2900